 Your employee’s computers will be designated as idle after they have not touched their mouse or keyboard for a set time period.
 While inactivity does happen when an employee isn’t working this can also happen when they are in an in-person meeting, problem solving away from their computer, watching a training video/webinar, or making a work-related phone call.

 Your employees may forget to shut down their computers before they leave work.
 Including Idle Time in reports will show you the time periods where their computers were left on without being actively used.

 Tips for Computer Power Management:

-To track the Idle Time of your employee’s you will first need to install system Idle Time tracker software such as CurrentWare’s BrowseReporter.
+To track the Idle Time of your employee’s you will first need to install computer monitoring software such as CurrentWare’s BrowseReporter.

 BrowseReporter will track your employee’s computer activity such as application usage, websites visited, and bandwidth consumption.
 Once they’ve been inactive from their computers for a set period of time the activity log will change employee time tracking from Active Time to Idle Time.

 The next step is to set how long your employees should be inactive for before the system Idle Time tracker software switches from Active Time to Idle Time.
 The default inactivity period for BrowseReporter is 20 minutes.